Orange Realty - T. Trabucco

 Picture

-In any event, what prompted this post was an email that I received from a group in Massachusetts that is working to educate the roofing public regarding the dangers of older roofing materials that may have contained asbestos, and could be a contributing factor to roofer contracting mesothelioma.
+In any event, what prompted this post was an email that I received from a group in Massachusetts that is working to educate the roofing public regarding the dangers of older roofing materials that may have contained asbestos, and could be a contributing factor to a roofer contracting mesothelioma.
 I don't know anything about this organization or the information above/beyond what is contained on this website (link below), but if you know a roofer that might be affected/afflicted, they may want to avail themselves of this information:

-Click Here for Additional Information
+- Click Here for Additional Information from the Mesothelioma Home Group

-3 Comments
+6 Comments

 VA Loans and Veterans Buying Homes...(or at least trying to!)